danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-string-replace.md

 ## The basics

-Replacing all occurences of a string within another string is easy, using `replacingOccurrences(of:with:)`:
+Replacing all occurences of a string within another string is very easy, using the rather long-named `replacingOccurrences(of:with:)`:

 ```swift
 let string = "This string contains text"